Hair growth depends on the health of dermal papillae (DP) cells, which regulate the hair follicle growth cycle.

 Current treatments for hair loss can be costly and ineffective, ranging from invasive surgery to chemical treatments that don’t produce the desired result.

-In a recent study from North Carolina State University, researchers discovered a microRNA (miRNA) that could promote hair regeneration.
-MiRNAs are small molecules that regulate gene expression.
+In a recent study from North Carolina State University, researchers found a microRNA (miRNA) that could promote hair regeneration.

 In the study, the team cultured DP cells both alone (2-D) and in a 3-D spheroid environment.

 In a mouse model of hair regeneration, they looked at how quickly hair regrew on mice treated with 2-D cultured DP cells, 3-D spheroid-cultured DP cells in a keratin scaffolding, and the commercial hair loss treatment Minoxidil.

 In a 20-day trial, mice treated with the 3-D DP cells had regained 90% of hair coverage at 15 days.